Elliott-Green/skelekit-wagmiconnect/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-# Skelekit-WagmiConnect
+# skelekit-wagmiconnect

-A more opinionated, but barebones front end web3 template using some of my favorite technologies.
+A more opinionated, but barebones front end sveltekit web3 template using some of my favorite technologies, some might even say the best sveltekit-web3 template.

-SkeleKit-WagmiConnect is the lovechild of the 'create-skeleton-app' and the demo example provided by WalletConnect.
+skelekit-wagmiconnect is the lovechild of the ['create-skeleton-app' command](https://www.skeleton.dev/docs/get-started) and the [demo example provided by WalletConnect](https://evmtest.walletconnect.com/).

-This repository superceeds my previous frontend learning efforts with Sveltekit [here](https://github.com/Elliott-Green/SveltekitXSkeletonXEthers)
+Fun fact, [I asked WalletConnect to make the 'wagmiconnect' part of this example](https://github.com/WalletConnect/web-examples/issues/272), thanks WalletConnect, WAGMI!

+If you fork this repo and like it, maybe give it a star so other sveltekit devs can see it when they search 'web3 sveltekit'.

 <p align="center">
    <img src="./static/skelekit-wagmiconnect.png" alt="skelekit-wagmiconnect desktop" >